 \section{Higher rank case}

-For Seifert knots, the contributions from the abelian flat connections to the partition function has been obtained in \cite{Blau-Thompson-Seifert} for simply-laced group $G$.\footnote{The contribution from the trivial flat connection has been obtained in \cite{Beasley-Wilson} for compact, connected, simply-connected, and simple gauge group $G$.} As done in the case of Seifert manifolds without a knot \cite{Chung-Seifert} from the expressions of Chern-Simons partition function in \cite{Marino2004}, we can obtain the homological block for the Seifert knot from the expression in \cite{Blau-Thompson-Seifert}.
+For a Seifert knot, the contributions from the abelian flat connections to the partition function has been obtained in \cite{Blau-Thompson-Seifert} for simply-laced group $G$.\footnote{The contribution from the trivial flat connection has been obtained in \cite{Beasley-Wilson} for the compact, connected, simply-connected, and simple gauge group $G$.} As done in the case of Seifert manifolds without a knot \cite{Chung-Seifert} by using the expressions of the Chern-Simons partition function in \cite{Marino2004}, we can obtain the homological block for the Seifert knot from the expression in \cite{Blau-Thompson-Seifert}.
 Here, we consider the case of $G=SU(N)$ and other types of simply-laced group can be done similarly. \\

 When $G=SU(N)$, the contribution from the abelian flat connection is given by